ksoltan/robot_localization/README.md

 ![Alt Text](https://github.com/ksoltan/robot_localization/blob/master/robot_localizer/videos/particle_propagation.gif)

 Above, the blue pose arrows represent the robot's odometry readings while the yellow poses are particles that follow the change in odom.
+As the robot turns, each particle performs the same rotation in its own frame of reference.

 Particle propagation without any noise.
 - ParticleFilter: Step by step animations: propagate multiple particles, update with weights (maybe make markers instead of posearray and show weight of particles with different sized arrows, but this should not be a priority), resample [KATYA].